alkas07/react_bmi_calculator/README.md

 # react_bmi_calculator
 bmi calculator using react js
-> open the project
+1. open the project
-> checkout to branch->
+2. checkout to branch->
-    dev
+>>   dev
+3. need npm commands to run the project.
+So we want to install node package
+>>   npm install
->run the project using command
+4. run the project using command
-    npm start
+>>   npm start